Nexmo/nexmo-developer/_documentation/client-sdk/in-app-voice/contact-center-overview.md

 IVR allows you to direct the call according to user's input.
 For instance, if the caller presses the `1` digit, call is directed to the agent `Jane`.
 Otherwise, if the caller presses `2` the call is directed to the agent `Joe`.

-To implement that, edit the NCCO as such:
+To implement that, click the `IVR` button to result in an NCCO as such:

 ```json
 [